Hangbui-stp/Credit-Risk-Analytics-Nova-Bank/README.md

 ## Credit Risk Analytics — Loan Portfolio Default Analysis
 End-to-end analytics pipeline on a 32,574-loan portfolio: Python cleaning and EDA → SQL Server data layers → Power BI executive dashboard.
 Identifies which borrower segments drive default risk and quantifies the exposure at stake.
 The insights support data-driven credit risk management, enabling financial institutions to improve lending decisions and mitigate potential credit losses.
+**1. Business Problem**
+A retail lender needs to know where its default risk is concentrated so it can tighten underwriting without shrinking the book more than necessary.
+Three questions drive the analysis:
+- Which loan grades, purposes and borrower profiles default most?
+- Is there a debt-to-income threshold where risk changes behaviour?
+- Can we define a high-risk segment small enough to act on, but large enough to matter?
+***Dataset***
+- **33,000** consumer loan records
+- Markets: United States, Canada, and the United Kingdom
+**2. Business Objective**
+- Identify the key factors associated with loan default
+- Profile high-risk customer segments
+- Support more effective credit approval decisions
+- Reduce default risk and improve portfolio quality
 ### Dashboard
 **Page 1 — Overview**
 <img width="1310" height="737" alt="credit-risk-dashboard-preview" src="https://github.com/user-attachments/assets/12f516e3-441b-4ec0-a27e-e981aa4477dd" />